Get Accepted! Find the service that best meets your needs:

 When you choose Accepted, you will be assigned your own consultant dedicated to helping you, as well as the support of a team made up of uncommonly talented professionals, including former admissions directors, published authors, and PhDs.
 It's the best of dedicated one-on-one mentoring combined with the breadth and depth of a larger company.

 Not only do our consultants have the experience and expertise needed to make you stand out, they have the passion necessary to help you get accepted.
 It's not just what we do – it's who we are.

 Get to know our consultants and you'll see why Accepted can help you get accepted!

-Involved in college admissions for over twenty years, Marie has both counseled applicants to top colleges and evaluated 5000+ applications for the University of Michigan's College of Literature, Science and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.Get in touch with Marie Todd.
+Involved in college admissions for over twenty years, Marie has both counseled applicants to top colleges and evaluated 5000+ applications for the University of Michigan's College of Literature, Science and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.Learn more about Marie Todd.

 Former Admissions Dean/Director at 3 top business schools with hundreds of admitted clients.
-Understands exactly what admissions directors are seeking.Get in touch with Natalie Grinblatt Epstein.
+Understands exactly what admissions directors are seeking.Learn more about Natalie Grinblatt Epstein.